kenxsantos/flutter-clean-supabase-starter/README.md

-# 🚀 PresyoWise Flutter App – Setup Instructions
+# 🚀 Flutter Starter App – Setup Instructions

 This guide helps you set up the PresyoWise project with Supabase authentication (Google & Facebook) from scratch.